Magisk-Modules-Repo-CN/bacon-mic-fix/README.md

 # Android Mic Fix
 Fixes in call low volume mic issues for various Android devices.

-May also fix "Ok Google" detection.
+Can also fix "Ok Google" detection.

 Tested on OnePlus One running both Android 6 and 7 Roms